amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in line 22 through 40 in file `pipeline_hog_det.py`.

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading in all of the `vehicle` and `non-vehicle` images (line 19 through 20).
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]